MicrosoftDocs/powerquery-docs/powerquery-docs/applied-steps.md

 ## Access the Applied steps list

 In most cases, the **Applied steps** list is displayed automatically when you connect to your data source and open the Power Query editor.
-However, there may be times when the **Query settings** section has been closed, and you need to reopen it.
+However, there might be times when the **Query settings** section is closed, and you need to reopen it.

 If you're using Power Query Desktop (Excel, Power BI Desktop, Analysis Services) and the **Query Settings** pane is closed, select the **View** tab from the ribbon, and then select **Query Settings**.